 When to Notify the Insurance Company Immediately

-The insurance company will determine how long you have to file your claim.
+The insurance company’s guidelines will determine how long you have to file your claim.
 Consulting an insurance agent can help you understand the specific time limits and requirements for reporting the accident to your insurance company.
 There is no legal statute that states the time limit for filing a car accident report with the insurance company.
 However, some insurance companies require reporting within hours of the accident.
 Failure to file before the insurance company’s deadline could mean you lose your opportunity to recover the compensation you deserve.

 What Happens if You Do Not Report an Accident

-If someone other than yourself is injured and you do not report the accident to law enforcement officials, you could be facing fines of up to $10,000 as described by California Vehicle Code § 20001.
+If someone other than yourself is injured and you do not report car accidents to law enforcement officials, you could be facing fines of up to $10,000 as described by California Vehicle Code § 20001.
 Unfortunately, it is not only a fine that you need to be worried about.
 If you do not report the accident, it could have an adverse impact on your ability to move forward with your personal injury lawsuit.

 Failing to report the accident to the insurance company could also have devastating consequences for your car insurance claim.
 If the insurance company discovers you were involved in a car accident and did not report it, they may terminate your policy.
-This would leave you without coverage and violation of California’s mandatory auto insurance requirements described by the California Department of Insurance.
+This would leave you without coverage and in violation of California’s mandatory auto insurance requirements described by the California Department of Insurance.

 Call A Trial-Proven CA Car Accident Lawyer Today For Help Dealing With the Insurer